PrimaveraDeveloper/lithium/howto/howto-create-taskbox.md

 # Build a Taskbox with Hydrogen 2 from scratch
-With the Lithium SDK, we can easly create and run an WebApi.
+With the Lithium SDK, you can easly create and run an WebApi.
 Starting with this scenario, this document will help with the necessary customization to transform it into a TaskBox.

 ## Packages

-**First we need to install the following packages:**
+**First you need to install the following packages:**
  - Primavera.Hydrogen.Taskbox
  - Primavera.Hydrogen.Taskbox.Abstractions
  - Primavera.Hydrogen.EventBus.Azure
  - Primavera.Hydrogen.EvenBus.Abstractions

-After installing the packages, we have all the tools to create a taskbox.
+After installing the packages, you have all the tools to create a taskbox.

 ## Startup

 ### Configurations
-The Taskbox supplies a class to help implement the configurations for the `EventBus` called **EventBusConfiguration** and for the `IPipeboxWorkersManager` one called **PipeboxWorkersConfig**, here we can set the maximum number of workers that will be working simultaneously and the worker waiting time when the pool of workers is full.
+The Taskbox supplies a class to help implement the configurations for the `EventBus` called **EventBusConfiguration** and for the `IPipeboxWorkersManager` one called **PipeboxWorkersConfig**, here you can set the maximum number of workers that will be working simultaneously and the worker waiting time when the pool of workers is full.

 ```json
   "PipeboxWorkersConfig": {